BlakeRain/blakerain.com/content/blog/raspberrypi-openbsd-firewall/index.md

 from USB before the microSD.
 Once completed, I was ready to prepare the installation media for OpenBSD.

-{{< callout type=tip >}} Now that the Pi is configured to boot from USB, it actually spins for a while waiting for a USB device before attempting to boot from the SD.
+{{< callout type=note title="Raspberry Pi Boot Delays" >}} Now that the Pi is configured to boot from USB, it actually spins for a while waiting for a USB device before attempting to boot from the SD.
 After installing OpenBSD, this delay might get quite annoying.
 If you want to change the boot order back, you will need to boot from something like Raspberry Pi OS in order to use the `raspi-config` tool.{{</callout>}}

 ## Ruining Partitions